Periodontology: Diagnosis

 Periodontitis and associated conditions are recognised as a wide range of inflammatory diseases that have unique symptoms and varying consequences.
-In order to identify disease, classification systems have been used to categorise periodontal and gingival diseases based on their severity, aetiology and treatments.
+In order to identify disease, classification systems have been used to categorize periodontal and gingival diseases based on their severity, aetiology and treatments.
 Having a system of classification is necessary to enable dental professionals to give a label to a patient's condition and make a periodontal diagnosis.
 A diagnosis is reached by firstly undertaking thorough examination of the patient's medical, dental and social histories, to note any predisposing risk factors (see above) or underlying systemic conditions.
 Then, this is combined with findings from a thorough intra and extra oral examination.
 Indices such as the periodontal screening record (PSR) and the Community Periodontal Index of Treatment Needs (CPITN) are also used in making a diagnosis and to order or classify the severity of disease.

 If disease is identified through this process, then a full periodontal analysis is performed, often by dental hygienists, oral health therapists, or specialist periodontists.
 This involves full mouth periodontal probing and taking measurements of pocket depths, clinical attachment loss and recession.
 Along with this other relevant parameters such as plaque, bleeding, furcation involvement and mobility are measured to gain an overall understanding of the level of disease.
 Radiographs may also be performed to assess alveolar bone levels and levels of destruction.